 Our ability to access financing under our North American, European and Asia-Pacific facilities is dependent upon the level of eligible trade accounts receivable and the level of market demand for commercial paper.
-At April 2, 2005, our actual aggregate available capacity under these programs was approximately \$1,096 million based on eligible accounts receivable outstanding.
+At October 1, 2005, our actual aggregate available capacity under these programs was approximately \$1.15 billion based on eligible accounts receivable outstanding, of which approximately \$486 million was outstanding.
 We could, however, lose access to all or part of our financing under these facilities under certain circumstances, including: (a) a reduction in credit ratings of the third-party issuer of commercial paper or the back-up liquidity providers, if not replaced or (b) failure to meet certain defined eligibility criteria for the trade accounts receivable, such as receivables must be assignable and free of liens and dispute or set-off rights.
 In addition, in certain situations, we could lose access to all or part of our financing with respect to the August 2003 European facility as a result of the rescission of our authorization to collect the receivables by the relevant supplier under applicable local law.
 Based on our assessment of the duration of these programs, the history and strength of the financial partners involved, other historical data, various remedies available to us under these programs, and the remoteness of such contingencies, we believe that it is unlikely that any of these risks will materialize in the near term.

-We also assumed from Tech Pacific in November 2004, a multi-currency secured revolving loan facility, or assumed facility, of 80 million Australian dollars, or approximately \$62 million.
+We also assumed from Tech Pacific in November 2004, a multi-currency secured revolving loan facility, or assumed facility, of 80 million Australian dollars, or approximately \$61 million.
 The interest rate is dependent upon the currency in which the drawing is made, and is determined based on the short-term bank indicator rate for such currency.
 The assumed facility is secured through the issuance of a standby letter of credit for the same amount in favor of the lender, and which assumed facility terminates on December 12, 2005.
-At April 2, 2005 and January 1, 2005, we had no borrowings under this facility.
+At October 1, 2005 and January 1, 2005, we had no borrowings under this facility.
 The assumed facility can also be used to support letters of credit.
-At April 2, 2005 and January 1, 2005, letters of credit totaling approximately \$23.7 million and \$24.1 million, respectively, were issued to certain financial institutions to support banking lines for certain subsidiaries, or local borrowings from banks made available to certain of our subsidiaries in the Asia-Pacific region.
+At October 1, 2005 and January 1, 2005, letters of credit totaling approximately \$6.0 million and \$24.1 million, respectively, were issued to certain financial institutions to support banking lines for certain subsidiaries, or local borrowings from banks made available to certain of our subsidiaries in the Asia-Pacific region.
 The issuance of these letters of credit reduces our available capacity under the assumed facility by the same amount.

-We also have a \$150 million revolving senior unsecured credit facility with a bank syndicate that expires in December 2005.
-The interest rate on the revolving senior unsecured credit facility is based on LIBOR, plus a predetermined margin that is based on our debt ratings and our leverage ratio.
-At April 2, 2005 and January 1, 2005, we had no borrowings outstanding under this credit facility.
-This facility can also be used to support letters of credit.
-At April 2, 2005 and January 1, 2005, letters of credit totaling approximately \$18.1 million and \$24.3 million, respectively, were issued to certain vendors and financial institutions to support purchases by our subsidiaries, payment of insurance premiums and flooring arrangements.
-The issuance of these letters of credit reduces our available capacity under the agreement by the same amount.
+Effective July 29, 2005, we terminated our \$150 million revolving senior unsecured credit facility with a bank syndicate that was scheduled to expire in December 2005.
+On the same day, we entered into a new three-year \$175 million revolving senior unsecured credit facility with a new bank syndicate.
+The interest rate on the new revolving senior unsecured credit facility is based on LIBOR, plus a predetermined margin that is based on our debt ratings and our leverage ratio.
+At October 1, 2005 and January 1, 2005, we had no borrowings under the current and the former credit facility, respectively.
+The current and the former credit facility can also be used to support letters of credit.
+At October 1, 2005 and January 1, 2005, letters of credit totaling approximately \$17.1 million and \$24.3 million, respectively, were issued to certain vendors and financial institutions to support purchases by our subsidiaries, payment of insurance premiums and flooring arrangements.
+The Company's available capacity under the current agreement is reduced by the amount of any issued and outstanding letters of credit.